ClaudeZsb/muddoc/docs/source/descriptions/004_systems.rst

 This is the most common and frequently used approach, but it's only applicable when two systems meet specific conditions.

-- Fundamentally, the calling system must have access permission to the called system, which applies to all system calls.
+- Fundamentally, the calling system must have access to the called system, which applies to all system calls.
 - Secondly, the calling system must belong to a custom namespace.
 - Lastly, the called system must have registered the corresponding